airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 <!-- env:oss -->

 #### For Airbyte Open Source

+1. Navigate to the Airbyte Open Source dashboard.
+2. Click Sources and then click + New source.
+3. On the Set up the source page, select Facebook Marketing from the Source type dropdown.
+4. Enter a name for the Facebook Marketing connector.

 A [Facebook app](https://developers.facebook.com/apps/) with the Marketing API enabled and the following permissions: